netcoin-ntc/netcoin-docs/README.md

 - **Issues**: Report bugs in this repository
 - **Discussions**: General questions in [community repo](../community)
-- **Technical**: Post in NetCoin development channels
+- **Technical**: Post in Netcoin development channels

 ## 📄 License

-This documentation is part of the NetCoin project and follows the same license terms.
+This documentation is part of the Netcoin project and follows the same license terms.

 ---

-*Contributing to documentation helps make NetCoin more accessible to everyone!* 📚✨
+*Contributing to documentation helps make Netcoin more accessible to everyone!* 📚✨